Skip to main content

 Associate Tags with Data Jurisdiction

-Data Jurisdictions restrict user access to a second layer of role-based access control.
-Administrators can use Data Jurisdictions to limit user access to subsets of Shadow IT to restrict user access to specific features.
-The users only have access to data corresponding to that Jurisdiction in the Skyhigh CASB dashboard.
+Data Jurisdictions introduce a second layer of role-based access control to restrict user access.
+Administrators can use Data Jurisdictions to limit user access to subsets of Shadow IT, thereby restricting access to specific features.
+Users can only access data that corresponds to their assigned Jurisdiction in the Skyhigh CASB dashboard.

 For Shadow IT, you can create Data Jurisdictions based on tags.
-Using these tags you can segment data by office location or functional group.
+These tags allow you to segment data by office location or functional group.

-Once you create a Data Jurisdiction, you can assign users to it on the Users page.
-Users will not know which Data Jurisdiction they belong to, and they can only access the data corresponding to the Jurisdiction in the Skyhigh CASB dashboard.
-It will affect what the user can see in Filters, My Dashboard Cards, Reports, and Charts.
+Once a Data Jurisdiction is created, you can assign users to it on the Users page.
+Users will not be aware of which Data Jurisdiction they belong to, and they will only have access to data associated with their assigned Jurisdiction in the Skyhigh CASB dashboard.
+This affects what users can see in Filters, My Dashboard Cards, Reports, and Charts.

 For example, you could configure Data Jurisdictions to allow a user in the Mountain View Office to see and access Users and Services corresponding to that office only.
 The user could not see User and Service information from any other geographic location.